-Your body doesn't know how to get rid of excess iron.
-But it does know how to store it.
-A protein called transferrin carries iron through your blood and to your organs where it is stored.
-Extra iron that is not immediately needed to make new blood cells is normally stored in the liver, spleen, and bone marrow.
-Excess iron may accumulate in these 3 normal storage sites and also in other organs that don't normally store iron, such as the:
+Extra iron that is not immediately needed to make new red blood cells is normally stored in the liver, spleen, and bone marrow.
+Excess iron may accumulate in these 3 organs and in other organs that don't normally store iron, such as the pancreas, heart, joints and skin.
+This excess iron can injure of these organs.

 Early on, iron overload can cause no symptoms, or it can cause non-specific symptoms that are also seen in other conditions.
 Some of these symptoms include: